lucidsoftware/terraform-aws-lucid-aws-import/README.md

 - **Bastion Role Module**: Sets up an IAM role in the bastion account to assume roles in member accounts for imports.
 - **Import Role Module**: Sets up an IAM role in any AWS account for Lucid to perform imports.

+For Org Level Import, all 3 modules are required.
+For Non-Org Level Import, only **Import Role Module** is required.

 ## Modules

 ### Org Read Delegation Module